What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Make sure to stop at Versailles Restaurant, the first-ever Ventanita in Miami, a local institution that serves up some of the best Cuban cuisines in the city.

-But Cuban culture isn’t the only flavor of Latin America you’ll find in Miami.
+But Cuban culture isn’t the only flavor of Latin America you’ll find here.
 Head to the Wynwood neighborhood, and you’ll discover an area that is known for its street art and eclectic vibe.

 Four guys standing on the rocks by the sandy beach fishing on Mid Beach Miami around sunset